vviikk/vviikk.github.io/INDEX.md

   - Delivered dashboards consisting of heatmaps, filters, timelines and drill-down hunting using Highcharts / Highmaps / Angular / SASS that would interface with an elastic search backend.
   - Accelerated development of a pixel-perfect product with a strict delivery timeline, whilst keeping a focus on best practices.
-  - Undertook interviewing and hiring of an extremely capable (and super-awesome) front-end development  team, which I eventually led - that could deliver complex and interesting projects.
+  - Undertook the interviewing and hiring of an extremely capable (and super-awesome) front-end development team, which I eventually led - that could deliver complex and interesting projects.
   - Formulated a guide of best-practices in building good software for the front-end developers.

 ---